LIS

 2. Health effects of lead.

-3. Regulatory review.
-This entails a discussion of applicable federal, state and local regulations that pertains to lead-based paint, including distribution and thorough review of this chapter.
+3. Background information on federal, state, and local regulations and guidance that pertains to lead-based paint activities, including distribution and thorough review of this chapter.

 4. Roles and responsibilities of the lead-based paint inspector.